jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-05-30-beam-deploy-1/index.md

 ### Deploy PyFlink App

 The PyFlink app is deployed as a single job of a Flink cluster using the *FlinkDeployment* custom resource.
 In the manifest file, we configure common properties such as the Docker image, Flink version, cluster configuration and pod template.
-These properties are applied to the Flink job manager and task manager where only the replica and resource are specified additionally.
+These properties are applied to the Flink job manager and task manager, and only the replica and resource are specified additionally to them.
 Finally, the PyFlink app is added as a job where the main *PythonDriver* entry class requires the paths of the Python executable and application source script.
 See this page for details about the [*FlinkDeployment*](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.8/docs/custom-resource/overview/) resource.

 ```yaml
 # flink/word_len.yml